jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 Failing to prepare is preparing to fail.
 You become aware of that possibility and it terrifies you.

 Fighters have the same fight-or-flight fear response, be we don’t think about the possibility of escape.
 Instead, we focus our energy on getting ready to win the fight.
-The better prepared they are, the less fear they carry with them into the bout, and the more likely it is they'll have success.
+The better prepared they are, the less fear they carry with them into the bout, and the more likely it is they’ll have success.

 ## 4\.
 Learn how to use fear to your advantage